Park Ji-hyun (basketball)

-Park Ji-hyun (born 7 April 2000) is a South Korean basketball player for the South Korean national team and Asan Woori Bank Wibee of the Women’s Korean Basketball League (WKBL).
+Park Ji-hyun (born 7 April 2000) is a South Korean basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+She previously played for the Bankstown Bruins of the NBL1 East, and the Asan Woori Bank Wibee of the Women's Korean Basketball League (WKBL).
+Park also plays for the South Korean national team.

 Early life

 Park's interest in sports began from an early age and she started playing basketball in elementary school with her older brother.
 As a student at Soongeui Girls' High School, she stood out for her versatility, earning a call-up to the senior national team for the 2018 Asian Games.
 She was the first Korean female basketball player to receive an invitation to the "Basketball Without Borders" Global Camp in 2018 and was one of the All-Stars.

 Professional career

 WKBL

-In 2018, Park was drafted first overall in the first round of the Women’s Korean Basketball League Draft and began her professional career with the Asan Woori Bank Wibee for the 2018-19 season.
+In 2018, Park was drafted first overall in the first round of the WKBL draft and began her professional career with the Asan Woori Bank Wibee for the 2018-19 season.
 In 2019, she won the WKBL Rookie Award for the 2018-19 season.

 During the 2020-21 season, she averaged 15.4 points, 10.4 rebounds, 3 assists, 1.7 steals, 1.2 blocks per game and was named to the WKBL League Best 5.